starknet-io/starknet.js/www/docs/API/namespaces/typedData.md

 ▸ **getStructHash**<`T`\>(`types`, `type`, `data`): `string`

 Get encoded data as a hash.
 The data should be a key -> value object with all the required values.
-All dependant types are automatically encoded.
+All dependent types are automatically encoded.

 #### Type parameters